 The Satellite Dish.
 Nothing new to report.

 Patreon.
-At the $1 tier is my review of seeing Lawrence of Arabia, one of my all-time favorite films, in 70mm on the silver screen.
-At the $3 tier you’ll also get a primer on punctuating dialogue, as well as some related style tips.
-Additionally, at the $5 level I discuss the use of line breaks in poetry, breaking down the extra meanings I attempted to convey in an early published poem of mine, “We Need an Amendment.”
+A few things are now available for just $2 a month: my review of recently seeing Lawrence of Arabia, one of my all-time favorite films, in 70mm on the silver screen; a primer on punctuating dialogue, as well as some related style tips; and a discussion of the use of line breaks in poetry, breaking down the extra meanings I attempted to convey in an early published poem of mine, “We Need an Amendment.”

 Editing/Work for Hire.
 I wrote a revised five-page treatment of a forthcoming space documentary for Afterglow Studios.
 I started copyediting a Star Trek novel for Simon & Schuster and a new weird western anthology for Baen, both due in September.
 I’ve started musing much more actively on the writing I need to do for some upcoming Star Trek Adventures role-playing game supplements.
 To date I’ve worked primarily in an editorial capacity for them, so it’s going to be fun to put on my writing cap for the franchise, especially since it’s already been five years since my Original Series ebook, The More Things Change, came out.